PG27. Learning Disabilities (Parenting Capacity)

 1.5

 Local authority children's social care, vulnerable adult's services and other agency services must undertake a multi-disciplinary assessment using the Assessment Framework (see Referral and Assessment Procedure and Appendix 4: Triangle chart for the Assessment of Children in Need and their Families for a summary and diagram of the Assessment Framework), including specialist learning disability and other assessments, to determine whether or not parents with learning disabilities require support to enable them to care for their children.
-Such assessment will also assist in considering whether the level of learning disability is such that it may impair the health or development of the child for an adult with learning disabilities to be the primary carer.
+Such an assessment will also assist in determining whether the level of learning disability is such that it may impair the health or development of the child, particularly if an adult with learning disabilities is to be the primary carer.

 1.6